AAPL CSCO GOOG GS INTC Stocks Near 52-Week Highs and Lows Volatility Estimates Subscribe

 Do the bullish conditions really mean a higher likelihood that a stock will go up in the next 20 days?
 On average, what is the average change in price over the next 20 days if various combinations of the above conditions hold?
 Which conditions (if any) really matter, and how much do they matter?
 Are there better ways of combining these indicators?
 These are the questions that statistical analysis can address.

 In our statistical analysis, we assign weights to various functions and combinations of those indicators listed above, beyond what was used in the traditional scoring method.
-Using many stocks and a long time period, we construct weights based on how well the indicators predict future percent changes in price over the next 10 to 20 days for 100 stocks over 1,000 days of data.
+Using many stocks and a long time period, we construct weights based on how well the indicators predict future percent changes in price over the next 20 days for 100 stocks over 1,000 days of data.
 This results in a measure of expected return over the next 20 days.
 That measure is then scored on a 1 to 5 scale, based on the five equally sized groups ranked by the prediction.
-This scoring system that has the potential of predicting future price changes if past relationships between the technical indicators and future price changes continue to hold to some degree going forward.
-Actually, this condition must hold for any version of technical analysis to have validity.
+This scoring system has the potential of predicting future price changes if past relationships between the technical indicators and future price changes continue to hold to some degree going forward.
+In the next section, we consider whether either of these technical scores has any predictive value.

 Continue to part 4 - "Predictive Value of Technical Scores"